-I first covered the exciting new company known as PolarityTE (stock ticker = COOL) in the middle of last year.
-The company was in the news a lot in 2017, primarily because of its miraculous (assuming effective) skin regeneration product known as “SkinTE”, which was also supposedly able to produce intact new fully functioning hair follicles.
+I first covered the exciting new company known as PolarityTE in the middle of last year.
+The company was in the news a lot in 2017, primarily because of its miraculous skin regeneration product: “SkinTE”.
+The new skin is also supposedly able to produce intact new fully functioning hair follicles.

-- However, in that original post, I pointed out one article dated June 7, 2017 published on SeekingAlpha (with research conducted by a company called Cliffside Research) that took a critical view of PolarityTE.
+- However, in that original post, I pointed out a negative article dated June 7, 2017.
+It was published on SeekingAlpha (with research conducted by a company called Cliffside Research) that took a critical view of PolarityTE.
 Their conclusion was that COOL shares had an “at least 64% downside from current valuation“.
 On that date, the stock was worth $18.
 As of today, it is worth a little over $23.

-It seems like Hindenburg Research does not even have a website, while both Hindenburg and Cliffside have very few Twitter followers (often an indication of influence and longevity of existence).
-At first I was very surprised at this, since I thought Seeking Alpha was a highly reputable website in the investment world and only published research from well known entities.
+It seems like Hindenburg Research does not even have a website, while both Hindenburg and Cliffside have few Twitter followers.
+The latter is often an indication of influence and longevity of existence.
+I originally thought that Seeking Alpha was a reputable website in the investment world.
 However, upon further research, I found that Seeking Alpha’s content is derived via crowdsourcing.

-Hopefully the financial experts who visit this blog can help us better understand the validity of the above two negative conclusions.
-As I mentioned in my original post on PolarityTE last year, the company’s key staff members are extremely well qualified, and their medical and surgical credentials are impeccable.
+Hopefully, the financial experts who visit this blog can help us better understand the validity of the above two negative conclusions.
+As I mentioned in my original post on PolarityTE last year, the company’s key staff members are extremely well qualified.
+They all have impeccable medical and surgical experience credentials.

 PolarityTE Rapidly Marches Forward

-Just a week after the second of the above two negative opinions about PolarityTE was published (albeit from what now seems to be essentially anonymous online contributors), PolarityTE announced the application of its SkinTE product on actual human patients at multiple medical centers.
+Just a week after the second of the above two negative opinions about PolarityTE was published (albeit from anonymous online contributors), the company announced the application of its SkinTE product on actual human patients at multiple medical centers.
 A great surprise for us in the hair loss world who are so used to only seeing initial mice based trials.